-If you're a tenant or leaseholder paying a variable service charge, you're obliged under the terms of your lease or tenancy agreement, to pay towards the cost of services, repairs, maintenance or improvements to your flat (or house if leaseholder), building and estate.
-Section 20 of the Landlord and Tenant Act 1985 requires us to provide you with details and ask your opinions about the intended works and services that directly impact you.
+If you're a tenant or leaseholder paying a variable service charge, you're obliged under the terms of your lease or tenancy agreement, to pay towards the cost of services, repairs, maintenance or improvements to your property and communal areas or facilities.

 How you can respond